iStefo/ember-select-2/README.md

 # ember-select-2 [![Build Status](http://img.shields.io/travis/iStefo/ember-select-2.svg?style=flat-square)](https://travis-ci.org/iStefo/ember-select-2) [![NPM Version](http://img.shields.io/npm/v/ember-select-2.svg?style=flat-square)](https://www.npmjs.org/package/ember-select-2) [![NPM Downlaads](http://img.shields.io/npm/dm/ember-select-2.svg?style=flat-square)](https://www.npmjs.org/package/ember-select-2)
 Ember.js Wrapper for the [jQuery Select2 Plugin](http://ivaynberg.github.io/select2/).
+While not aiming for full API coverage at any cost, the actual focus is on providing a plugin that is easy to drop into an application and that plays nice with the ember specific classes.

 For Demo & Docs, see the [Github Page](https://istefo.github.io/ember-select-2/) for this project.